 Stay Warm Yet Cool

-By headgear I don’t mean a helmet. 😉 Rather, wear an eye-mask if there is too much light within your bedroom, or wear ear-plugs if there is too much noise outside the bedroom.
+By headgear, I don’t mean a helmet. 😉 Rather, wear an eye-mask if there is too much light in your bedroom, or wear ear-plugs if there is too much noise outside the bedroom.

 Listen to White Noise